 From Tom.
-I've got to echo Randal's thanks to everyone at O'Reilly.
-For the third edition of this book, Linda Mui was our editor, and I still thank her, for her patience in pointing out which jokes and footnotes were most excessive (she is in no way to blame for the ones that remain).
-Both she and Randal have guided me through the writing process, and I am grateful.
-On the fourth edition, Allison Randal stepped in as editor, and my thanks go to her as well.
+I've got to echo Randal's thanks to our editor, Linda Mui, for her patience in pointing out which jokes and footnotes were most excessive, while pointing out that she is in no way to blame for the ones that remain.
+Both she and Randal have guided me through the process of writing, and I am grateful.

-I also echo Randal with regard to the other Stonehenge trainers, who hardly ever complained when I unexpectedly updated the course materials to try out a new teaching technique.
+And another echo with regard to Randal and the other Stonehenge trainers, who hardly ever complained when I unexpectedly updated the course materials to try out a new teaching technique.
 You folks have contributed many different viewpoints on teaching methods that I would never have seen.